LensPlaysGames/LensorOS/README.md

 A large thanks to the huge portions of inspiration, knowledge, and help that came from the OSDev [wiki](https://wiki.osdev.org/Expanded_Main_Page) and [forums](https://forum.osdev.org/) (sorry, Terry).

-A huge amount of entertainment and inspiration has come from [SerenityOS](https://github.com/SerenityOS/serenity), an operating system being built by the OS development hobby-ist community.
+A huge amount of entertainment and inspiration has come from [SerenityOS](https://github.com/SerenityOS/serenity), an operating system being built by the OS development hobbyist community.

 The compeletely-from-scratch [ToaruOS](https://github.com/klange/toaruos) has also been an amazing source of knowledge, inspiration, and information.

-#### Birthday
+#### LensorOS Birthday
 My birthday is January 14th!
 I am still a *wittle baby*.